 Something about this young man reminded me of being that age.
 A hit of nostalgia that I really cannot explain.

 A natural for the camera, seemed like she had been doing it for years.
-Broke out into the biggest giggle when I showed her the photo.

 This is how the majority of families travel throughout SE Asia.
 Often hard to capture a good image, we particularly like this one.